 CCSD is committed to maintaining a safe and healthy environment for our students, staff, and visitors.
-For more information, visit ccsd.net/district/departments/ environmental-services or call 702-799-0987.
+For more information, visit http://facilities.ccsd.net/environmental- services/ or call 702-799-0987.

 AVERSIVE INTERVENTIONS AND RESTRAINTS

 Nevada law (NRS 388.471, et seq.) and Clark County School District (CCSD) Regulation 5141.3 prohibit the use of aversive interventions on students with disabilities.
 Physical or mechanical restraints on students with disabilities are also prohibited except as provided within the law and regulation.